THE UNIVERSITY of EDINBURGH

 SCQF Credits20 ECTS Credits10

-SummaryStudents will be introduced to philosophical, biblical and theological approaches to Christian ethics.
-They will discover the distinctive resources of Christian theological ethics for describing human flourishing and sustaining Christian worshipping communities.
-They will explore the distinctiveness of the moral life of the Church, and its significance for contemporary moral dilemmas.
+Students will be introduced to philosophical, theological and scriptural approaches to Christian ethics (70%) and Asian ethics (30%).
+They will discover distinctive resources for ethical reflection on human flourishing and sustaining worshipping communities.
+They will explore the distinctiveness of the moral life of people of faith, and its significance for contemporary moral dilemmas.

-Course description Academic Description:
+Course description Syllabus/Outline Content

-Student Learning Experience Information:
+Student Learning Experience Information

 Entry Requirements (not applicable to Visiting Students)